Call us: 0800 347 257

 Accountability and responsibility

-We have privacy training programmes, policies and supporting procedures, and monitoring processes to assist our staff and management to actively protect the privacy of everyone we hold information about in the same way as we would expect our own information to be protected.
+We have privacy training programmes, policies and supporting procedures, and monitoring processes to assist our staff and contractors to actively protect the privacy of everyone we hold information about in the same way as we would expect our own information to be protected.

-1. Enquiries – calls, emails, and website browsing
+2. General enquiries – calls, emails, and website browsing

 Collection